thibaultduponchelle/thibaultduponchelle.github.io/_posts/2026-02-26-4-Shades-Of-CPAN-Patching.md

 It is also compatible out of the box with installers, because it relies on alternate mirror capability (not even index!).

-The "prefs" are located in `~/rprox/prefs` and look like this:
+My "prefs" are located in `~/rprox/prefs` and they look like this:
 ```yaml
 ---
 comment: "Patch Acme::LSD 0.04"